 Dorota Bourne works as a lecturer at Queen Mary University of London.
 Her expertise includes change management, international knowledge transfer, innovation and management development.
 In her past projects she worked in Total Quality Management in car manufacture, change management in the pharmaceutical sector, competency framework designand new business model development for the not-for-profit organizations.

 Peter Cave read philosophy at University College London and King's College Cambridge.
-His philosophy lectureships over the years include University College London, University of Khartoum, Sudan, and City University London.
-He has been attached for many years to The Open University, UK.
-He has given guest lectures at universities in Sweden, Denmark, The Netherlands as well as Romania and Italy.
+He has held lectureships in philosophy at University College London, University of Khartoum, Sudan, and City University London; he has been attached for many years to the Open University – and, more recently, to New York University (London).

 Dr Richard Coulton joined NYU in London in 2009 as an instructor on the Writing cycle on the Liberal Studies Program.
 He teaches writing and research skills at Queen Mary, University of London, as well as courses in English Literature.
 Dr Coulton’s research is principally concerned with the literature and culture of the eighteenth century, and is particularly interested in sites and networks of knowledge and sociability in eighteenth-century London.
 He has recently published on science and satire in the eighteenth century, as well as on European discourses of the natural history of tea in the early-modern period.
 Current research includes a collaborative project on book-theft in eighteenth-century London, as well further work on the Anglo-Chinese tea-trade.